Arun Khetarpal: Bridge-head

-At 08:00 hours on 9 December, Pakistani armour launched the first of their counter-attacks under the cover of a smokescreen at the pivot of the 17th Poona Horse at Jarpal.
-At 08:00 hours, the Pakistani 13th Lancers, equipped with the then state-of-the-art US-made 50 ton Patton tanks, launched the first of their counter-attacks under the cover of a smokescreen at 'B' Squadron, The Poona Horse, at Jarpal.
+At 08:00 hours on 16th December, Pakistani armour launched the first of their counter-attacks under the cover of a smokescreen at the pivot of the 17th Poona Horse at Jharpal.
+At 08:00 hours, the Pakistani 13th Lancers, equipped with the then state-of-the-art US-made 50 ton Patton tanks, launched the first of their counter-attacks under the cover of a smokescreen at 'B' Squadron, The Poona Horse, at Jharpal.
 Its squadron commander urgently called for reinforcements.
 Arun Khetarpal, who was in 'A' squadron and was stationed close by with his Centurion tank troop, responded with alacrity, as did the rest of his regiment.
 The first counter-attack was decimated by accurate gunnery, coolness by Indian tank troop and individual tank commanders from the CO, Lt Col Hanut Singh down to its troop leader, Arun Khetarpal.
 The 13th Lancers desperately launched two more squadron-level counter-attacks and managed to achieve a breakthrough.

 Khetarpal rushed to meet the Pakistani armour and launched right into the Pakistani attack.
 With his troop, he was able to run over the enemy advance with his tanks.
 However, the commander of the second tank was killed in this attack.
 Alone in charge, Khetarpal continued his attack on the enemy strongholds.
-The enemy fought very bravely and did not retreat even after taking losses.
 Disappointed by his failure so far, he desperately attacked the incoming Pakistani troops and tanks, knocking out a Pakistani tank in the process.
 However Pakistani forces regrouped and counter-attacked.
 In the ensuing tank battle, Lt.
-Arun Khetarpal with his 2 remaining tanks fought off and destroyed 10 tanks before he was killed in action.
+Arun Khetarpal with his 2 remaining tanks bravely fought off and destroyed 10 Pakistani Patton tanks before he was brutally shot and killed in action.